-Niambi Jaha-Echols is a Cultural Agility Strategist, Inspirational Speaker, Thought Leader, Author, Visionary, Professional Educator, and nationally recognized Life Empowerment and Transformation Advocate with over 30 years experience working with various modalities of creativity.
+Niambi Jaha-Echols is a Cultural Agility Strategist, Inspirational Speaker, Thought Leader, Author, Visionary, Spiritual Activist, Professional Educator, and nationally recognized Life Empowerment and Transformation Advocate with over 30 years experience working with various modalities of creativity.
 She is the Principal and Lead Consultant for Cross-Cultural Agility where she trains, coaches and consults individuals and corporations on issues supporting cultural intelligence and new pathways to inclusion.

 As a Cultural Agility Strategist, Niambi serves as a subject matter expert and consultant to organizations, working with both leadership and staff.
 She provides creative strategic support, utilizing the Design Thinking methodology on matters of diversity management and inclusive practices in educational and workplace cultures.
 She offers her advice and guidance to supervisors and managers particularly on best practice issues associated with leading staff/employees from diverse backgrounds and perspectives.
 Her innovative processes assist in aligning inclusion initiatives with the organizational mission, goals, strategies and metrics.